Is the quotient system an ADHD test?

 Does the test make it easier for a professional to diagnose ADD/ADHD?

 AT: The system provides additional information when a patient's diagnosis is unclear.
-The quotient system can sometimes help when a student has to undergo psychological testing in order to qualify for accommodations at school.
+The quotient system can sometimes help when a child with ADHD has to undergo psychological testing in order to qualify for accommodations at school.

 Is the test covered by insurance companies?